mongodb/docs/source/advanced-usage.rst

 When adding a new dashboard, you can select the "advanced create" to create a dashboard that includes a custom selection of charts a dynamically assembled list of hosts.
-From this page, you may create new dashboards or add new charts to existing dashboards.
+From this page, you may create new dashboards or append new charts to existing dashboards.
 You can filter the included processes by `host type </reference#host-types>`_.

 Specify the list of hosts to include in this dashboard by selecting a